CyberEthicalMe/blog-articles/clhxyr4hj0699g7nvehf0aeon.md

 1. Decode the message to binary representation (each char to int, then to binary)

-2. Reads the image pixels' RBG values row by row.
+2. Reads the image pixels' RBG values column by column.

 3. For each R, G, B value encode single bit of message.